 Programs

-Programs that unlock young people’s potential through technology
+Programs that unlock young people’s potential in technology by focusing on middle school

-Our innovative programs make high-quality tech education available to more young people — sparking an interest in tech, building skills for life, and unlocking life-changing opportunities.
+Our innovative in-school and out-of-school programs make high-quality tech education available to more middle school students.
+We help spark an interest in tech, build skills for life and unlock life-changing opportunities.

 LATEST